-On July 16, Dutch artist Carlijn Claire Potma will be part of Pajama’s Factory‘s 2016 Artist-In Residence (AIR) exhibition in Williamsport, PA.
+On July 16, Dutch artist Carlijn Claire Potma will be part of Pajama’s Factory’s 2016 AIR exhibition in Williamsport, PA.

 The Pajama Factory Artists In Residence program is a multidisciplinary program that seeks out artists diverse, both in practices and backgrounds.
 Ultimately, they seek artists that both would benefit from the already present creative community in and around the Pajama Factory and also add to that community by introducing practices and ideas from the diverse perspectives found around the globe.